 Author Victor Zammit is a retired New South Wales (Sidney Australia area) attorney who pushes garbled "scientific" research charades and helps promote non-credible paranormal pretenders.
 Indeed, after death author Victor James Zammit dished out a email rant offering snippets of truth skillfully packaged with innuendo and distortion.

-This is a G&P Inquiry Institute commercial-free public commentary published on a web site with over half a million global viewers since being founded in 2005 and thru late October 2013.
+This is a G&P Inquiry Institute commercial-free public commentary published on a web site with over 800,000 global views since being founded in 2005 and thru late October 2013.

 Indeed former lawyer Victor Zammit seemingly exploded after years of "bully tactics" and showed he's willing to browbeat and publicly harass even persons which the highest American courts have found in favor of --- including a man who uncovered that leading global TV psychic detective Noreen Renier misled the public.

 This comes just a few short years after Noreen Renier was hit hard by Washington U.S. District court judgments against her (in 2006 and 2007) ordered by Judge James L. Robart.
 And just months after U.S. federal Judge William Anderson noted on March 21, 2011 "The overwhelming problem with Renier’s case is that this court did not find her … to be a credible witness.
 There are reasons for this conclusion, beyond her demeanor.
 First, she misled the court when she indicated that she intended to abide by [a directive] order. … Renier stood not five feet away [from this bench] and agreed to abide. … Her [later] testimony … evidences that she did not intend at any time to abide by the memorialization of the court’s words.”

 And only months after those words were written a Virginia U.S. District court and judge backed that same decision and rejected an appeal by Noreen Renier in July 2011 and now more recently on April 18, 2012.